michaelycus/visavail/README.md

 - [Moment.js](http://momentjs.com/) for formatting dates in tooltips and
 - [Font Awesome](http://fontawesome.io) for icons in the tooltips.

-## Contribution

-I am happy about any contribution or feedback.
-Please let me know about your comments via the Issues tab on [GitHub](https://github.com/flrs/visavail/issues).

 ## License

 The Visavail.js library is distributed under the [MIT License (MIT)](https://github.com/flrs/visavail/blob/master/LICENSE.md).
 Please also take note of the licenses of the dependencies.